oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   <dt id="def;vcs">VCS</dt>
   <dd>version control system</dd>
   <dt id="def;vendor">vendor</dt>
-  <dd>the community, individual, or organization that created or maintains a product<br><br>
+  <dd>the community, individual, or organization that created or maintains a product
       (including open source software and hardware providers)</dd>
   <dt id="def;vex">VEX</dt>
-  <dd>Vulnerability Exploitability eXchange - enables a supplier or other party to assert whether or not<br><br>
+  <dd>Vulnerability Exploitability eXchange - enables a supplier or other party to assert whether or not
       a particular product is affected by a specific vulnerability, especially helpful in efficiently consuming SBOM data.</dd>
   <dt id="def;viewer">viewer</dt>
   <dd>see CSAF viewer.</dd>
   <dt id="def;vulnerability">vulnerability</dt>
-  <dd>functional behavior of a product or service that violates an implicit or explicit security policy<br><br>
+  <dd>functional behavior of a product or service that violates an implicit or explicit security policy
       (conforming to ISO/IEC 29147 [ISO29147])</dd>
   <dt id="def;xml">XML</dt>
   <dd>eXtensible Markup Language - the format used by the predecessors of this standard, namely CVRF 1.1 and CVRF 1.2.</dd>